betterscientificsoftware/bssw.io/CuratedContent/PullRequestSizeConsiderations.md

 * CMake doing all checks and optionally building the whole code base
 * Autotools removed and CMake no longer optional

+**notes to self**
+* May be acceptable to team to allow portions of the code base to be temporarily broken during intermediate phases too...much like portions of a building or roads may be closed during re-modeling and construction.
+* Does it make sense to use the term "pre-factoring" here?

 During this transition period, there would be agreement not to make any public releases or change Autotools build logic in any significant way (small changes could be accomodated).
 There is also probably a small amount of software engineering required to enable